onyx-platform/onyx/doc/user-guide/apis.md

 ##### `apply-fn`

 Applies the function for this task to the incoming segments.

-##### `compress-batch`

-Compresses the batch to send.
-Internally, Onyx uses Fressian for compression.
+Takes one segment as input, returns a segment or seq of segments as output.

 ##### `write-batch`